-In contrast the Federal Energy Regulatory Commission adopts the median estimate for an individual entity and the mid-point of a range for a group application for electricity transmission and the median for gas pipelines.
+In contrast the Federal Energy Regulatory Commission has until recently adopted the median estimate for an individual entity and the mid-point of a range for a group application for electricity transmission and the median for gas pipelines.
+However, in June 2014, FERC decided to adopt the method of setting the return on equity at the point halfway between the centre of the 'zone of reasonableness' and the range's highest point (i.e. the 75th percentile).
+FERC explained its primary concern that led to this decision as related to anomalous capital market conditions